zztant/MGANs/README.md

 We provide source code to train and test MGANs model.

-Please prepare the training data as np file first and run
+Please prepare the training data as .mat file first and then run the .ipynb file.

 Models will be auto-saved in “./mgans/model”.